Skip to main content

 Third, the way to win another party’s support is by either changing or serving his political agenda.
 For example, when student government successfully lobbied senior leadership to adopt Molly’s red-blue separation policy, the Board instructed the University to adopt the policy.
 This directive from senior leadership changed Director Smith’s political agenda.
 He now had to follow leadership’s instruction, which meant he had to implement Molly’s policy.
 It changed his political agenda.
 The way to win a counterpart’s support is either by changing or serving his political agenda.

 Finally, policy change across constituencies is a negotiation.
 While students get a say in university policy, they do not always get what they want.
 There are other interests, such as administrative and faculty considerations, at play.
-Knowing what is on the other party’s priority list (political agenda) is an important part of making a mutually beneficial arrangement.
+Knowing what is on the other party’s agenda (priority list) is an important part of making a mutually beneficial arrangement.
 This is because while both student government and individual student advocates have power, all efforts at policy change are a negotiation.

 These five insights can help any student advocate understand the advocacy process.
-A single student’s voice is only so strong by itself, everyone has a set of priorities, changing or serving these priorities is the key to winning cooperation, student government’s support is often paramount to achieving a policy change and finally, winning a policy change is a negotiation.
-These insights can help any student advocate be as successful as Molly in their policy goals.
+A single student’s voice is only so strong by itself, everyone has an agenda (a set of priorities), changing or serving their priorities is the key to winning cooperation, student government’s support is often paramount to achieving a policy change and finally, winning a policy change is a negotiation.
+These insights can help any student advocate be as successful as Molly in their advocacy goals.

 Feature Image: DS Bigham via Flickr